 The purpose of this award is to recognize scholarly contributions to nursing, health care, higher education, and/or interprofessional education.
 Accumulated funds will be used to allow the Association to cover honoraria and travel expenses for speakers.

-The award and lectureship will be presented annually at the Spring Annual Meeting.
+The award and lectureship will be presented annually at the Deans Annual Meeting.

 Recipients will be chosen by the AACN Board of Directors.